flgkd/integer-linear-programming-notes/notes/10-computational-complexity-theory.md

 So one should **not** casually claim that NP-complete problems are known to lie in co-NP.

-The following figure should therefore be read as a schematic picture, not as a complete characterization of the unknown boundary.
+The following figure should therefore be read only as a schematic picture.
+In particular, the drawing should **not** be interpreted as proving that $NP\ne co\text{-}NP$ or that $NP\cap co\text{-}NP$ strictly contains $P$; these relationships are not known.

 <p align="center">
   <img src="../figures/chapter-10/chapter-10-fig2.png" alt="Relationship among P, NP, and co-NP problems" width="500">
 </p>

 <p align="center">
-  Schematic relationship among P, NP, and co-NP.
+  Schematic relationship among P, NP, and co-NP; the exact boundaries are unknown.
 </p>

 ---